unbit/uwsgi.it/README.md

 - configurator.pl -> manage containers vassal files
 - dominator.pl -> manage domains to rsa key mappings
 - collector.pl -> gather statistics from the various exposed metrics

+A web interface written in perl/Dancer will integrate with the api to give users/customer a user-friendly tool

 TODO